Family friendly vacations to Europe

 The next post is all about American continent destinations, check it out here.

 This time it is going to be all about the best countries to visit with the family in Europe.
 Again, all recommendations are from experienced family travel bloggers who have been there with their families.
-So if you need advice on which toddler or baby friendly holidays to take or wonder about the best family resorts in Europe, this list will help you!
+So if you need advice on which toddler or baby friendly vacation to take or wonder about the best family resorts in Europe, this list will help you!

 From mountains to beaches and amazing cities, you can have a great time whatever time of year you wish to travel.
+This post is going to help you plan the best European vacation with kids!

 Best countries for family holidays in Europe